pakistani-women-in-computing/about-pwic/pwic-introduction.md

 # About PWiC:
-Pakistani Women in Computing (PWiC) is a global community of women in technology fields hailing from Pakistan and its global allies, with the aim of inspiring, celebrating, mentoring, and creating opportunities for each other.
+Pakistani Women in Computing (PWiC) is a global community of women in technology fields hailing from Pakistan and their global allies, with the aim of inspiring, celebrating, mentoring, and creating opportunities for each other.

 ## Vision:
 Our vision is to find ways to “enable our community to connect, learn, and grow together”